Code-Institute-Submissions/project-1-employee-site-hub/README.md

         1. The EHS Page will be available from the Navigation Bar with all the latest updates

+    2. As a Frequent User, I want to submit Suggestion from the 'Contact Us' page

+        1. Link to the Contact Us page is available from the Home Page, User can easily navigate bach to HomePage on completion

-    2. As a Frequent User, I want to check to see if there are any new blog posts.
+    3. As a Frequent User, I want to check my Team files for new assignments and required approvals.

-        1. The user would already be comfortable with the website layout and can easily click the blog link
+        1. Historically file e.g. excel etc were located on shared drives and updated by Team.
+In Office 365 file sharing is not                   meeting Customer Satisfaction and has led to data loss.
+Therefore SharePoint Document list and Library Webparts offers                 Teams a Safer more reliable altenative

+  -   #### Intranet Owner Goals

-    3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
+  3. As a Frequent User, I want to check my Team files for new assignments and required approvals.

-        1. At the bottom of every page their is a footer which content is consistent throughout all pages.
-        2. To the right hand side of the footer the user can see "Subscribe to our Newsletter" and are prompted to Enter their email address.
-        3. There is a "Submit" button to the right hand side of the input field which is located close to the field and can easily be distinguished.
+        1. Historically file e.g. excel etc were located on shared drives and updated by Team.
+In Office 365 file sharing is not                   meeting Customer Satisfaction and has led to data loss.
+Therefore SharePoint Document list and Library Webparts offers                 Teams a Safer more reliable altenative

 ### Further Testing